The Somerset Levels Flood Case Study

 Local people, led by the Flooding on the Levels Action Group (FLAG), provided local support to the people affected.
 This included fundraising and the collection and distribution of food.
 They also used social media, such as Facebook and Twitter, to share the news.

-The government made an estimated £15m to meet the immediate costs associated with protecting lives and properties.
+The government made an estimated £15m to meet the immediate costs of protecting lives and properties.

 Long-term response to the Somerset Levels flood

 The long-term response to the Somerset Levels flood focussed on management techniques to reduce the risk of future floods.
-As a result, the Somerset Levels and Moors Action Plan was developed and included measures such as reintroducing dredging, the construction of a tidal barrage and additional permanent pumping stations.
+As a result, the Somerset Levels and Moors Action Plan was developed and included measures such as reintroducing dredging, constructing a tidal barrage and additional permanent pumping stations.
 The scheme is part of a 20-year plan for the Somerset Levels and will total £100 million.

 Related Topics